Port Authority of New York and New Jersey: Seaports

 The Port Authority operates the ExpressRail rail services within the seaport area, including dockside trackage and railyards for transloading.
 It interchanges with Conrail Shared Assets Operations (CRCX) on the Chemical Coast Secondary, Norfolk Southern (NS), CSX Transportation (CSX), and Canadian Pacific (CP).
 From January through October 2014 the system handled 391,596 rail lifts.
 As of 2014, three ExpressRail systems (Elizabeth, Newark, Staten Island) were in operation with the construction of a fourth at Port Jersey underway.

-The Port Authority operates New York New Jersey Rail, LLC (NYNJ), a switching and terminal railroad operating a car float operation across Upper New York Bay between the Greenville Yard in Jersey City and Brooklyn.
+The Port Authority has operated New York New Jersey Rail, LLC (NYNJ), since its acquisition in 1962.
+It serves as a switching and terminal railroad operating a car float operation across Upper New York Bay between the Greenville Yard in Jersey City and Brooklyn.

 Airports

 The Port Authority operates the following airports: